 The dashboard notifies Hafslund E-CO’s personnel immediately about alarms and lets them quickly look up how the plant is performing at any time.
 It also enables closer monitoring and analysis.
 For example, the dashboard may log that the typical opening time for the main inlet valve is 10 seconds.
 Over time, if that subprocess begins to take longer, the dashboard will flag the issue, suggesting that the valve system should be scheduled for maintenance.

 The dashboard helps Hafslund E-CO’s engineers troubleshoot alarms faster and take action to prevent those alarms from interrupting the start-up sequence in the future, resulting in improved uptime.
-For every hour that Hafslund E-CO avoids downtime at the Nes power plant, which has a production capacity of 250 MW, they also avoid revenue loss estimated at about $11,000 an hour (assuming that the average price per 1 MWh on the Nord Pool market equals about $44).
+For every hour that Hafslund E-CO avoids downtime at the Nes power plant, which has a production capacity of 250 MW, they also avoid revenue loss.